yungrazr/Breakout_OOP/README.md

 Minim sound library is used to play sound effects on ball & block collision, and also to play the background music.

+Make sure Minim lib is installed and run in fullscreen/1920x1080 for best experience.

 Screenshots
 ======